SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

 ```
 - keyexchange represents the version of IKE used by the current tunnel as V2.
 - IKE and ESP represent authentication and encryption algorithms for IKE policies and IPSec policies, respectively.
-- left and right represent the public IP addresses of the VPN gateway and peer gateway, respectively, and the VPN gateway in the example configuration file uses a private network address to communicate with the peer gateway 106.75.234.78 through SNAT.
+- left and right represent the public IP addresses of the VPN gateway and peer gateway, respectively, and the VPN gateway in the example configuration file uses a private network address to communicate with the peer gateway 106.75.234.78 through SNAT (Source Network Address Translation).
 - leftid and rightid represent the home and peer identities in the IKE configuration item.
 - leftsubnet and rightsubnet represent the local network segment and the peer network segment, respectively.